How to Identify and Prevent Blossom-End Rot

 • Avoid cultivating or digging near the roots of plants, as root damage can affect their ability to absorb water and nutrients.

-• Staking plants like tomatoes while they’re still young and more adaptable is also a good idea.
+• Staking plants like tomatoes while still young and more adaptable is also a good idea.
 See our video on properly staking tomatoes.

 About The Author